oconnorian3/recipesforu/README.md

   * All Nav bar links redirect you to correct page
   * All footer links redirect you to correct page
-  * All post titles redirect you to the reciepe post
+  * All post titles redirect you to the recipe post
   * The logout and create post links only show for logged in users
   * The register and login links only show for logged out users
   * The contact forms will not send unless all info is entered, will insist on a valid email and admins can view all contact form submissions.